On the Reliability of Cue Conflict and Beyond: Methodology

-As shown in \Fref{fig:figure7}, our dataset achieves comparable shape and texture accuracies while substantially reducing class imbalance.
-This reflects the high quality of our stimuli, which also faithfully capture structural 3D information while remaining free from the grid-like artifacts in textures (see \Aref{sec:rb_proxy_corr}).
-Note that the pure stimuli in \citet{geirhos2018imagenet} are small-scale, created for illustration rather than benchmarking, and not fully public.
-In contrast, our stimuli are systematically constructed and released as a public resource for bias evaluation. \textbf{Mitigating domain shift in CNNs.} To mitigate the domain shift in CNNs that often hinders bias evaluation, we carefully curate a subset of classes where either shape or texture serves as the most discriminative feature for classification.
-For these selected categories, we generate clean, artifact-free images to ensure that the intended cues remain clearly recognizable to CNNs (as well as ViTs).
+To mitigate the domain shift in CNNs that often hinders bias evaluation, we carefully curate a subset of classes where either shape or texture serves as the most discriminative feature for classification.
+For these categories, we generate clean, artifact-free images to ensure that the intended cues remain clearly recognizable to CNNs (as well as ViTs).
 Consequently, \ours achieves significantly higher recognition performance across all ImageNet-1k pretrained CNNs (see \Aref{app_sec:model_across_structure}), with average top-1 accuracies of 46\% for shape and 63\% for texture.
 By comparison, the \cue benchmark achieves 4\% (shape) and 21\% (texture) in full model predictions, and 20\% and 30\% in distorted predictions.
 This indicates that \ours is significantly less susceptible to the domain shift in CNNs than \cue.